cmpnd-ai/dspy-cli/docs/deployment.md

 Verify module exists with correct class name in `src/<package>/modules/`.

+This can also happen when an external dependency is not added to the `pyproject.toml` file.

 **Error: `500 Internal Server Error`**

 Check logs for:

 - Missing environment variables
 - Model API rate limits
 - Invalid signature definition